 On the evening of Yom Kippur (that is, before the day of Yom Kippur, because in Judaism the day starts at sunset, not midnight) synagogues are unusually pretty packed.
 Not dissimilar to Christmas Eve in many Western nations, people who normally wouldn’t darken the door decide now is the time to go and commune with God, or perhaps just join in the traditions of their culture.
 Either way, the benches of synagogues will be full.
 People are fasting, and come hungry, ready to spend time in reflection, contemplation, and repentance.

-The prayers of Yom Kippur begin with “Kol Nidre” which means “all vows”, asking for release from vows, set to a beautiful melody.
-Kol Nidre declares all vows we made over the last year cancelled, nullified, voided.
+The prayers of Yom Kippur begin with “Kol Nidre” which means “all vows”.
+Set to a beautiful melody, the prayer asks God for release from vows made over the last year, declaring them all cancelled, null, and void.
 Why is this the beginning of Yom Kippur services?
 It goes back to the time of the Spanish Inquisition when Jewish people were forced to convert to Christianity by the Catholic Church, and many took vows they regretted taking.
 As David Stern, a Messianic Jew of blessed memory explains, “At Yom Kippur Jews who had had to undergo this kind of forcing were able to become free of what they had “voluntarily” vowed to do… The Inquisition prohibited Jews were from meeting on Yom Kippur; they risked their lives to do so.”

 Yom Kippur is essentially a time to wipe the slate clean from all our regrets, sins, and errors.